 A particular strand of health and safety is looking at risks when undertaking off site visits.
 Some activities, especially those happening away from the school and residential visits, can involve higher levels of risk.
 If these are annual or infrequent activities, a review of an existing assessment may be all that is needed.
 If it is a new activity, a visit involving adventure activities, residential, overseas or an 'Open Country' visit, a specific assessment of significant risks must be carried out.
-The school's nominated educational visits coordinator (EVC) is Simrit Otway.
-It is the EVC who liaises with the local authority's outdoor education adviser and helps colleagues in schools to manage risks and support with off site visits and provides training in the management of groups during off site visits, as well as First Aid in an outdoor context.
+The school' educational visits co-ordinator (EVC) is Simrit Otway who liaises with the local authority's outdoor education adviser and helps colleagues in schools to manage risks and support with off site visits and provides training in the management of groups during off site visits, as well as First Aid in an outdoor context.
 Please refer to the off-site activity policy/procedures.